Mohammad-Makeen/todoey_flutter_app/README.md

 # Todoey ✓

-## Our Goal
+## App Goal

-The objective of this tutorial is to understand how to manage state in Flutter.
-We'll look at various Flutter architecture choices and learn to use the officially recommended Provider package to manage our app state.
+Understanding how to manage state in Flutter architecture through different choices and learn to use the officially recommended Provider package to manage our app state.

-## What you will create
+## What's New in this App

-A todolist app to keep track of all your tasks.
+A todolist app to keep track of all tasks.

-## What you will learn
+## Todoey App

+## New Skills

 - Understand what is state and why we need to manage it.
 - Understand the difference between ephemeral (local) state and app state.